chriskonnertz/string-calc/README.md

 function := functionBody openingBracket expression (argumentSeparator expression)* closingBracket
 ````

 Remember that numbers are always positive!
-The term "-1" consists of an unary operator followed by a number.
+The term "-1" consists of a unary operator followed by a number.

 ## General notes

 * Internally this library uses PHP's mathematical constants, operators and functions to calculate the term.
 Therefore - as a rule of thumb - please transfer your knowledge about mathematics in PHP to the mathematics
 in StringCalc.
+This is also true about PHP's problems with floating point precision.
+For example `(0.1 + 0.7) * 10` is not 8 or 8.0 but 7.9999999999999991118... in PHP in general and in StringCalc.

 * PHP's `intdiv` function is missing, because it is not supported by PHP 5.6.
 In case you need it, you may want to take a look at its [original implementation](https://github.com/chriskonnertz/string-calc/blob/ed7dda7ec9f36b35eec22d2af6c7fbac620bb382/src/ChrisKonnertz/StringCalc/Symbols/Concrete/Functions/IntDivFunction.php).